AnirCoredevs/frontend-boiler-plate/README.md

 ## Customization

-The boilerplate is designed to be flexible and customizable according to your project's needs.
+The boilerplate is designed to be flexible and customizable according to this project's needs.
 Here are some ways you can customize it:

-- **Adding Packages**: If you need additional packages or libraries, you can install them using npm or yarn, and then import and use them in your code.
+- **Adding Packages**: If you need additional packages or libraries, you can install them using npm or yarn, and then import and use them in this code.
 - **Customizing Styling**: Tailwind CSS allows for easy customization.
 You can modify the `tailwind.config.js` file to update colors, typography, spacing, and more.
 - **Creating New Slices**: Redux Toolkit slices provide a convenient way to manage state and logic for specific features.
-You can create new slices in the `features/` directory to represent different parts of your application.
+You can create new slices in the `features/` directory to represent different parts of this application.
 - **Routing**: The boilerplate doesn't include a router by default.
-You can add your preferred router library (e.g., React Router) to handle navigation between different pages.
+You can add this preferred router library (e.g., React Router) to handle navigation between different pages.